alirezacomputerengineer/ransomguard/client/README.md

-Here’s an extended and formatted version of your README.md for the RansomGuard project:

----

 # RansomGuard

 **RansomGuard** is a standalone ransomware detection and prevention solution designed for Linux servers.
 It leverages multiple detection methods and provides a rollback mechanism to recover potentially compromised files.